knowledgeboard/knowledgeboard.github.io/templates/blog.md

 around here!
 Even mum saw it at home.
 I'm even lower but had completely clear skies so I managed to get some amazing pics and videos of it!
 Bit of evening call and sleep.

+### 2024-05-12 22:12

+Sunday, home from the gym, enjoying life and calling people.
+The weekend was nice, pretty calm Saturday and then meeting with Eva on Sunday and some exercise and stuff today!
+Also finished documents for the guiding so gonna try to meet the *Conor* McGregor during the week!

+Also, golf clubs should arrive maybe tomorrow!
+I'm so looking forward to that!